 In the restaurant industry, there are numerous wage and hour violations that occur all the time regarding the tip credit, sometimes involving Pennsylvania minimum wage.
 For example, even though a tipped employee is paid $2.13, overtime at time and a half is not $3.25!
 Instead if computed correctly the overtime rate is over $5 due to the rules concerning tip credits.
 Additionally, certain individuals are not allowed in a tip pool such as the owners which could invalidate the pool.

 A big emerging topic under Pennsylvania law is the distinction between and independent contractor versus and employee.
 The more vigorously you are controlled by an employer the more likely the Court will find you are actually an employee and should be paid properly and receive overtime compensation.
 Other areas of law that are of great concern are Pennsylvania whistleblower laws, especially for those who work in the medical field and may be aware of Medicare Fraud or Medicaid Fraud which is actionable under the False Claims Act (FCA).

-The answer to the titled question here regarding what you can do If an employer doesn’t pay you properly or you think you’ve been taken advantage of or if there’s a massive fraud going on in the company is you should speak with an employment or wage and hour lawyer in King of Prussia, PA.
+The answer to the titled question here regarding what you can do If an employer doesn’t pay you properly or you think you’ve been taken advantage of or if there’s a massive fraud going on in the company is you should speak with an employment or wage and hour lawyer in Wayne, PA.
 It doesn’t have to be our employment law firm, but make sure they have a background in the are of law you are investigating.
 Consult with a lawyer as soon as possible to protect your rights.
-If you have questions regarding your rights, feel free to call a wage and hour lawyer King of Prussia, PA trusts for a free, confidential consultation regarding most matters.
+If you have questions regarding your rights, feel free to call a wage and hour lawyer Wayne, PA trusts for a free, confidential consultation regarding most matters.